-1.1 Scope.
+- 1.1 Scope.
 This specification covers the general requirements for waveguide switches, either manually or electromechanically operated, designed to connect and disconnect one or more waveguide sections to other waveguide sections.
-Detail requirements and specific characteristics of switches shall be specified in the applicable specification sheet.
+Detail requirements and specific characteristics of switches are specified in the applicable specification sheet. - 1.2 Part or Identifying number (PIN).
+The military PIN consists of the letter "M", the basic number of the specification sheet, an assigned dash number (see 3.1), and the letter N or S; where N indicates a non-screened item and S indicates a screened item.